Colby Harvey of Rizse tells us how they are reimagining inspections for the aviation industry.

 Tell us about you, your career, how you founded Rizse.

 Colby Harvey: The idea of Rizse came from my university class.
 My professor asked us to create a fictitious airline without worrying about the cost.
-My team and I created a full-autonomous airline that only delivered cargo to not worry about individuals’ perception.
+My team and I created a full-autonomous airline that only delivered cargo to not worry about individuals’ perceptions.
 I thought one step further about an autonomous and asked: “what would make this autonomous airline truly autonomous.”
 I came up with drones, and that was really where things begin to take shape.

 How does Rizse innovate?